msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 The `function_name` the name of the function to be called when the action runs.

-The `requires_parameters` list the required local object or queries to be used by the **Query Syntax** when the action runs.
+The `required_parameters` is the name of the fields required of local object or queries to be used when the action runs.

-More detailed description on the different between `action_plugin.requires_parameters` and `action.parameter_queries` coming soon.
+### template action
+The `template_id` links the action with the application template.

+The `trigger` describes what is the trigger associated with this action.
+The list of possible triggers can be found [here](Triggers-and-Actions.md)

+The `action_code` of the associated **action plugin**, where the definitions for the action are coming from.

+The `condition` is a JSON expression that must evaluate to true for the Action to proceed.

+The `parameter_queries` is an object mapping each of these fields from `action_plugin.required_parameters` to a JSON expression to provide the value to these fields.